Washington DC Monuments at night

 And if you happen to be a runner, and my husband and I are, avoiding the heat and having space is a recipe for a great, scenic run.

-4. Monuments are Lit Up
+4. Monuments at Night are Lit Up

 See the lights.
 The monuments are lit up at night, accentuating their majestic structures.